coloradude/spypoint-api-wrapper/README.md

 })

-// Middleware to pass auth token for requestsg
+// Middleware to pass auth token for requests

 const SpypointInit = (req, res, next) => {
   if (!req.cookies.authorization) throw Error('You need to login with valid credentials first!')